Roncy13/task_management/README.md

 - They are implemented in the same way, its just the ordering of execution and error type code are the only difference.
 - Please Stop Making Classical Approach.
 I Made this framework for Functional Approach.
 - This is the version 1 of the Framework.
-- There is an existing API in the user folder under api.
+- There is an existing component in the user folder under api.
 Please check how api creation is implemented.
 - Happy coding.

 # Let the Code talk to you, HAHAHAHAHA